Epistimio/orion/docs/src/developer/plan.rst

 If the experiment is new, meaning it has no storage id, then it will attempt to save it to storage, which may conflict in case another instance of ``orion hunt`` is doing the same thing.
-The storage is responsible for repoting conflicts and :py:func:`orion.core.io.experiment_builder.build` is called again recursively in that case to retry the whole operation.
+The storage is responsible for reporting conflicts and :py:func:`orion.core.io.experiment_builder.build` is called again recursively in that case to retry the whole operation.